Skip to main content

 total_timeout: "5m" # All attempts combined

-If total_timeout is reached, failover stops even if more candidates are available.
+If total_timeout is reached, failover stops immediately even if more candidates remain.

 Errors that skip failover

-Once the failover cascade starts, all provider errors (including 4xx) trigger the next candidate until all are exhausted.
+Once failover begins, all provider errors (including 4xx) trigger the next candidate until exhausted.

 Best practices